 St. Peter’s Basilica

-Entry to St. Peter’s Basilica is free.
-However, the queues can be quite long if there are many visitors.
+Admission to St. Peter’s Basilica is free of charge.
+However, there can be quite long queues when there are many visitors.

 St. Peter’s Basilica

-St. Peter’s Basilica is closed during the Pope’s celebrations, for which you need invitation cards.
-That is the Mass on Pentecost Sunday in May and the audiences on Wednesday mornings.
+St. Peter’s Basilica is closed during the Pope’s celebrations for which you need invitation cards.
+In May, these are the masses of Pope Francis on Pentecost Sunday and the audiences on Wednesday mornings.

 Vatican Museums